Notice of Pre-AIA or AIA Status

 The present application, filed on or after March 16, 2013, is being examined under the first inventor to file provisions of the AIA .

-Regarding claim 1, Gu teaches a machine learning system implemented by one or more computers, the system having access to a base neural network and being configured to determine a simplified neural network by iteratively performing a training process comprising:
+Regarding claim 1, Gu teaches a machine learning system comprising one or more computers, each of the one or more computers comprising a processor and a memory storing instructions that, when executed by the processor, cause the processor to determine a simplified neural network by iteratively performing a training process comprising:

 forming sample data by sampling an architecture of a current candidate neural network (Gu, Section 3 Paragraph 1 – “The search space is the topology graph of the teacher model.
 Each channel in the model is taken as a node, and weights connecting nodes as edges.
 By removing nodes (channels) and all edges directly connected to those nodes, we can obtain a subgraph, which corresponds to smaller neural network architecture” – teaches forming sample data by sampling an architecture of a current candidate neural network (search space is topology graph of teacher model, which is the current candidate neural network));